Custom Fields

 Adding the Custom Field

-3. Save changes within Custom Fields dialog.
+3. Save the changes in the Custom Fields dialog.

 $MonitorList = Get-WmiObject -Class WmiMonitorID -Namespace "ROOT\WMI"